LALU:

 (A*B)

-The LALU output is always sent to Register A (The starting contents of
+The LALU output is sent to holding Register C, and from there

 The list of functions chosen here for the LALU is basic.